Eight Foods that May Help Reduce Your Risk of Osteoporosis

 Vitamin D is essential for the absorption of calcium.
 It would be useless to eat foods that are rich in calcium without also supplying the body with adequate vitamin D. This vitamin is found in tuna, mackerel, oily fish, salmon, and some fortified cereals.

-This important vitamin may help reduce your risk of osteoporosis and also maintain healthy and strong bones.
-It can be found in large quantities in carrots and squash, as well as all orange and yellow fruits and vegetables.
+This important vitamin may help reduce your risk of osteoporosis and also maintain healthy and strong bones

 - You should avoid excess consumption of sodium, since this may increase the loss of calcium through urine.

 - Also, it’s important to maintain a balanced diet.
 That means that you should try different combinations of food and monitor the caloric energy each one provides.
 This way, you may prevent weight gain, which is another factor that can affect bone health.

 - Avoid excess consumption of foods rich in phosphorus and protein.
 Although they’re important in the formation of bones and overall bone health, they can actually cause bone loss if consumed in excess.